The American Mirror Project

 While this program concept certainly makes for a meaningful selection of quartet music, an attempt to mirror America is, by definition, incomplete without the inclusion of other voices and communities in America.
 With inclusivity at the core of our undertaking, it doesn’t seem enough for us to be the only ones doing the mirroring.

-In 2023-2024, we were named the M. Thelma McAndless Distinguished Professors in the Humanities at Eastern Michigan University where we launched the American Mirror Project and collaborated with a community of over 14,000 members.
+In 2023-2024, we were named the M. Thelma McAndless Distinguished Professors in the Humanities at Eastern Michigan University where collaborated with a community of over 14,000 members.
 During our yearlong residency, we collaborated across the University and Humanities, engaging their students and faculty in a thoughtful exploration of our project.
-Our residency in January 2024 culminated in a specially curated performance mirroring the history and present of the city of Ypsilanti and Eastern Michigan University including the world premiere of Dana Wilson’s Mirror for String Quartet and Narration featuring statements contributed and performed by EMU students and faculty.
+In January 2024, our first residency visit culminated in a specially curated performance mirroring the past, present, and future of the city of Ypsilanti and Eastern Michigan University including the world premiere of Dana Wilson’s Mirror for String Quartet and Narration featuring statements contributed and spoken by EMU students and faculty.

 Our residency in April 2024 included collaborative workshops where Music Therapy students arranged and composed their own Mirrors culminating in a Symposium featuring 20 new compositions on April 6, 2024; conversations with scholars about the power of mirrors and how the project's mindset can impact music education, open rehearsals around our American Mirror Project programming, and much more.